realJema/bonas/documentation/Database design - Bonas.md

-Here’s a database design for your classified listing website, Bonas.
+Here’s a database design for your classified listing website, Obilli.
 The design includes tables for users, categories, listings, and other essential components.

-### **Database Schema for Bonas**
+### **Database Schema for Obilli**

 #### **1. Users Table**